Some of the most common questions we receive about getting a Michigan growers license are:

 - How much is a Class A growers license in Michigan?

 - Can a caregiver sell to a dispensary in Michigan?

 Whether you didn’t get a Michigan commercial grow license in 2020 or just recently decided the time is right, here’s some insight into some of the most common questions cultivators are asking.

 Interested in getting a commercial growers license in Michigan?
+Our Michigan cannabis CPAs are ready to assist.
 Contact us today to learn more about how we can help.

 How do I become a Class A Grower in Michigan?

 Initial licensing fees to become a Class A Grower in Michigan

 Ultimately, this depends on your municipality.
 Your municipality will need to “opt-in,” which involves writing an ordinance that permits cannabis growing within the municipal borders.
 There may be a municipality fee involved, but you’ll need to contact your city council to determine whether they have local municipality fees.

 Once you do this, you’ll need to pay the State a non-refundable application fee of $6,000.
 This covers a state investigative service to perform background checks to ensure you and your business partners qualify to receive a Class A grower’s license in Michigan.

 Capitalization requirements to become a Class A Grower in Michigan